With summer coming to an end in South Beloit and Belvidere, now is a good time to get a head start on air conditioner maintenance.

 2. Check Your Filter

-Not sure when you last put in a new one?
-Remove it and angle it toward the light.
-If there’s no light visible, buy a new one.
+Can’t remember when you last put in a new one?
+Take it out and angle it toward the light.
+If light isn’t visible, buy a new one.

 3. Clean the Inside